 When you receive a cut to your gums, lips or cheeks, the first priority is to stop the bleeding.
 You can apply a cotton gauze to the area and gently apply pressure.
 If this doesn’t suffice and the bleeding continues for more than 10 minutes, then you should head to the emergency room.

-How should I respond to a toothache?
+What should I do if I have a toothache?

 A lost filling or crown can leave your tooth exposed to debris and oral bacteria.
 As a temporary solution, try to recover the restoration, rinse it under cool water, add a dollop of toothpaste or dental wax and attempt to reinsert it.
 Until you can visit us for emergency care, avoid any activity on that side of your mouth.